University of Alabama: Organization and administration

-Academic staff

-In fall 2020, UA employed 6,947 staff, including 1,986 instructional staff (faculty) and 2,375 professional staff.
-18.2% of the faculty was non-white and 48% were women.
-72% of faculty held a doctorate or the highest degree in their field.
-50.4% of faculty were tenured or tenure-tracked.
-23.6% of faculty were adjunct, clinical, or otherwise part-time.
+Faculty and Staff

+In fall 2023, UA employed 7,472 employees, including 2,117 instructional staff (faculty), 2,631 professional staff, and more than 2,600 office, clerical, technical and service staff.

 Colleges and academic divisions

-The College of Arts and Sciences (CAS) is the university's college for the liberal arts, fine arts, and sciences.
-It is the largest of the university's 13 colleges, with approximately 9,800 undergraduate students and 1,000 graduate students.
+The College of Arts and Sciences is the university's college for the liberal arts, fine arts, and sciences.
+It is the largest of the university's 12 colleges, with approximately 7,900 undergraduate students and 1,100 graduate students.
 Most core curriculum classes and majors and minors are part of the college.

-There are 12 other academic divisions at the University of Alabama (see the table above).
-Eight divisions (CAS, C&BA, C&IS, Education, Engineering, HES, Nursing, and Social Work) grant undergraduate degrees.
+There are 11 other academic divisions at the University of Alabama (see the table above).
+Eight divisions (Arts and Sciences, Business, Communication and Information Sciences, Education, Engineering, Human Environmental Sciences, Nursing, and Social Work) grant undergraduate degrees.
 Degrees in those eight divisions at the master's, specialist, and doctoral level are awarded through the Graduate School.
 The law school offers JD and LL.M. degree programs.
-CHS provides advanced studies in medicine and related disciplines and operates a family medicine residency program.
+The College of Community Health Sciences provides advanced studies in medicine and related disciplines and operates a family medicine residency program.
 Medical students are also trained in association with the University of Alabama School of Medicine, from which they receive their degree.

-The College of Continuing Studies provides correspondence courses and other types of distance education opportunities for non-traditional students.
-It operates a distance education facility in Gadsden.

-Founded in 1971 and merged into the College of Arts and Sciences in 1996, the New College's stated objectives were to "create an opportunity for a highly individualized education that enables students to draw from the resources of all University classes and faculty" and to "serve as an experimental unit with the expectation of exporting successful innovations to other sectors of the University."
+Founded in 1971 and merged into the College of Arts and Sciences in 1996, the New College's stated objectives were to "create an opportunity for a highly individualized education that enables students to draw from the resources of all University classes and faculty" and to "serve as an experimental unit with the expectation of exporting successful innovations to other sectors of the University".
 The college allows undergraduate students flexibility in choosing their curriculum while completing a Bachelor of Arts or Bachelor of Science degree in interdisciplinary studies.
 The New College Review, a non-fiction cultural journal, is written, edited, designed, and published by students.

-The Honors College is a non-degree granting division that encompasses all the university's selective undergraduate honors programs.